UrDHT/DevelopmentPlan/README.md

 - DHT Logic Component
 	- The DHT logic component will be the primary focus
+	- This is where interesting stuff happens
 	- It will implement the basic DHT functions
 	- Design will leverage a metric space abstraction for DHTs
 	- Default implementation will utilize a finite euclidean plane use DGVH approximation for peer selection

+- Publions
+	- The project itself
+	- VHash
+	- Mathematical formulation of DHTs